nicemicelikerice/BMMB-852/HW7/hw7.md

 	cat ${GENOME} | sed -n '/^>${CHR}/,/^>/p' | sed '$d' > ${CHR}.fa
 ```

-The simulate command simulates sequencing for the previous command's output
+The simulate command simulates sequencing for the previous command's output.

+The basic read length is 100 and the number of reads can be changed with ${N}.

+It also uses ${CHR} as the input file.

 ```bash
 simulate:
 	wgsim -e 0 -r 0 -R 0 -1 100 -2 100 -N ${N} ${CHR}.fa read1.fq read2.fq
 	echo $(seqkit stats read1.fq read2.fq)
 ```

-The download command downloads reads from the SRA database and creates initial fastqc files
+The download command downloads reads from the SRA database and creates initial fastqc files.

+${SRR} designates the SRA file to get, and the number of reads can be adjusted with ${N}.

 ```bash
 download:
 	mkdir -p ${rdir} ${pdir}